 –REFERENCE: In Batman Incorporated Vol. 2 #0, Batman Incorporated Vol. 2 #7, and Grayson #12—originally told in Batman: The Return #1.
 Batman (Bruce Wayne) and Robin (Damian) travel to Yemen and confirm that Leviathan, a worldwide criminal organization that has been around for decades, is on the rise like never before.
 In Yemen, at a grotesque bio-engineering lab designed to create metahuman bodyguards for celebrities and rich people, Bruce and Damian meet the new creations Traktir and Spidra, who have been built as pabulum for—and have been subsequently injured by—the mysterious Heretic (also known as “Fatherless”).
 The Heretic, a hulking masked figure, has been recently literally born out of the belly of a whale (held in a tank at the lab).
 Despite having only just been born, the monstrous Heretic is already physiologically an adult thanks to bio-engineering.
 Despite being ordered to stand down by his father, the brash Damian dangerously confronts the Heretic, who threatens the Boy Wonder before jetpacking away.
 (SPOILER: The Heretic is an adult clone of Damian, genetically bio-engineered by Talia and her Leviathan scientists.)
 Batman invites Traktir and Spidra to become the first overseas Batman Inc agents.
 Back home in Gotham, Bruce chastises his son for disobeying orders.
 An emotional Damian rips off his Robin emblem and quits!
 After Dick calms everyone down, Bruce says that he won’t be able to work with Damian, but that Dick and Damian should remain partners with his full blessing.
 All parties agree.

-–NOTE: In Batwoman #2.
+–NOTE: In a reference in Batwoman #2.
 Batman Inc has recently been publicly launched, but there aren’t any overseas agents on the team yet (besides Traktir and Spidra).
 However, there are a few confirmed de facto members that are already a part of the Bat-Family or linked Bat-network: Batman himself, Batman (Dick Grayson), Robin, Red Robin, Jim Gordon, Freight Train, Halo, Looker, and Element Man.
 All of the names on this long list are taken from a mural-like panel in Batwoman #2 except for Gordon and the Outsiders.
 Gordon is Batman’s “unofficial agent” within the GCPD (as referenced in Batman: The Dark Knight #4)—a fact that would cause serious problems with Internal Affairs if made public.
-The Outsiders are referenced as Batman Incorporated agents in Batman Incorporated Vol. 2 #1.
+The Outsiders are mentioned as being Batman Incorporated agents via a reference in Batman Incorporated Vol. 2 #1.
 Traktir and Spidra were made Batman Incorporated agents following their recent meeting with Batman in Yemen.
 I should also note that Renee Montoya, Black Canary, Huntress, Catwoman, Katana, Black Lightning, Batman Japan, and Gaucho are all pictured on the mural as well—but at this point none are Batman Incorporated members.
 Montoya is pictured in the Batwoman mural dressed in her Modern Age Question garb.
-Montoya definitely wasn’t ever the Question in the New Age.
+Montoya definitely wasn’t ever the Question in the New 52.
 Therefore, we must ignore her.
-Batman Japan’s debut, in the New Age, is coming up next.
+Batman Japan’s debut, in the New 52, is coming up next.
 Plus, he never wears the “Mr. Unknown” costume as a Batman Inc member anyway.
 Gaucho’s activation as a Batman Inc agent, like Batman Japan’s, is also coming soon.
-The others simply are not Batman Inc members in the New Age, nor will they ever be, and therefore shouldn’t be pictured at all.
+The others simply are not Batman Inc members in the New 52, nor will they ever be, and therefore shouldn’t be pictured at all.
 For example, Huntress would not have even met Batman yet (as made clear in Worlds’ Finest #3).
 Also, Black Canary would know absolutely nothing about Batman’s operations at this point (as made clear in Batgirl Vol. 4 #7).
 Similarly, despite being former Outsiders, Black Lightning and Katana would be in the same boat as Black Canary—totally out of the loop.
 Therefore, their presences within the Batwoman mural must be ignored completely.

 –REFERENCE: In Batman Incorporated Vol. 2 #10 and Batman Incorporated Vol. 2 #12—originally told in Batman Incorporated Vol. 1 #1.
 Batman (Bruce Wayne) acquires a giant photonic crystal made out of an experimental meta-material with a negative refractive index.
 He gives it to Lucius Fox for further study.
 Fox will eventually use the gem to create an invisibility cloak.
 The original version of this event detailed in Batman Incorporated Vol. 1 #1 involved Catwoman and Dr. Sivana’s lab.
-We need to ignore the inclusion of Catwoman and Sivana for the New Age version of this event.
+We need to ignore the inclusion of Catwoman and Sivana for the New 52 version of this event.

-–REFERENCE: In the “Leviathan web display” from Batman Incorporated Vol. 2 #3 and in Talon #17.
+–REFERENCE: In the “Leviathan web display” in Batman Incorporated Vol. 2 #3 and in Talon #17.
 Batman (Bruce Wayne) and Catwoman travel to Tokyo to recruit a new member of Batman Incorporated.
 Note that Catwoman’s presence here is purely a hired gig or a favor—she has nothing to do with Batman Inc. In Tokyo, they run into the crazed immortal super-villain Lord Death Man and his skeleton costume-wearing cronies.
 Lord Death Man has just murdered whom he believes to be Japan’s top superhero Mr. Unknown (as referenced in the flashback from Batman Incorporated Vol. 2 #11).
 However, the real Mr. Unknown, Jiro Osamu, is still alive and well, having taken the mantle of Mr. Unknown from the original some years ago.
 Mr. Unknown helps Batman and Catwoman defeat Lord Death Man, who goes down despite killing dozens, including a bus full of kids.
 To get rid of the immortal Lord Death Man, Batman puts him into a tiny satellite and rockets him into space.
 By assisting Batman, Mr. Unknown becomes the newest Batman Incorporated recruit: Batman Japan.
 Batman Japan is given a standard issue Batman costume (one with a yellow oval), as referenced in the flashback from Batman Incorporated Vol. 2 #11).
 However, Osamu is a bit shaky, so Batman puts him on a three-month probationary period to see if he can hack it (as referenced in Batman Incorporated Vol. 2 #0).

 –FLASHBACK: From Batwing #20.
 Lucius Fox’s twenty-one-year-old pro MMA-fighting son, Luke Fox, plays vigilante, dressing up like a bargain basement ninja.
 During a fancy Bruce Wayne-attended gala for rich folks, the gang called The 99%—actually a bastardization of the actual Occupy 99% since these guys steal from the wealthy and keep for themselves—strikes, but is stopped by the masked Luke Fox.
 (Luke has been dealing with the 99%ers for several years now.)
 Batman discovers that Luke Fox is the man beneath the mask and is impressed enough to pick him as his top choice to become Batwing.
 However, Batman will be circumspect of endangering Lucius’ son and soon meet super-cop David Zavimbe.
 Despite being Batman’s second choice, Zavimbe will become Batwing instead of Luke.